Implementation of the left-right symmetric model in FeynRules: The Higgs sector

-Using at first the minimization conditions of the potential and then the three assumptions/constraints listed above, one can calculate the physical Higgs masses.
-The expressions for the masses in terms of the free (adjustable) parameters in the Higgs potential are given in \ref{App:AppendixB}, for the case $\nu_R \gg k_{1,2}$, as required phenomenologically.\footnote{The heavy $W_2$ gauge-boson which depends on $\nu_R$ (and was not discovered yet) has to be significantly heavier than the SM $W$, since $m_W \propto \sqrt{k_1^2+k_2^2}$.}.
-These masses are implemented in the model file and the resulting mass values can be extracted using either \verb+Mathematica+ or \verb+CalcHep+.
-The following example shows how to set the mass of $H^0_2$ ($=\sqrt{2\rho_1\nu_R^2}$, see \ref{App:AppendixB}) in the model file and observe the result in \verb+Mathematica+\footnote{See footnote \ref{dual}.}:
+Imposing the above three constraints simplifies the diagonalization procedure of the Higgs mass matrix, whose precise form is given in \cite{classic}.
+The expressions for the Higgs eigenmasses in terms of the parameters in the Higgs potential and the Higgs VEVs are given in \ref{App:AppendixB} for the case $v_R \gg k_{1,2}$, as required phenomenologically.\footnote{As mentioned above, heavy gauge bosons haven't been discovered yet, and thus should be significantly heavier than the SM $W$, which mass is proportional to $\sqrt{k_1^2+k_2^2}$.
+For lower mass limits of $W_R$ see footnote \ref{note0}.} The Higgs fields which comprise the multiplets (referred to as the non-physical Higgs fields) are presented in terms of the Higgs eigenstates in \ref{appendix.Higgs physical eigenstates}.